SHU Students Prep for 18th Annual Service Trip to El Salvador

 Junior Sam Dowd, a delegate from the 2008 and 2009 trips, spoke of the importance that SHU’s service brings to the people of El Salvador.
 “These people we meet may never leave their village, not to mention their country.
 They rely on us to come back to the United States and tell their stories.
 We are charged with the responsibility of not letting their words die.
 The stories of poverty, hunger, homelessness, are so important to understanding the world around us, and shaping us as students and human beings.
 Even though we are there to help physically with the manual labor, an even greater need comes in this form of storytelling.”

-Stories such as Sam Dowd’s were shared by the delegates, bringing a deeper understanding of the trials of the El Salvadoran people to the campus community, reaffirming the importance of service learning to the University’s Mission and Catholic Intellectual Tradition.
+Stories such as Sam Dowd’s were shared by the delegates, bringing a deeper understanding of the trials of the El Salvadoran people to the campus community, reaffirming the importance of service learning to the University’s Mission.

 Father Jerry is looking forward to a special feature of this year’s trip; the Stations of the Cross from the old chapel at SHU will be taken on this trip and given to the church in the small village of Tierra Blanca, Usulután, where the delegation will be working.